Impressive timber hybrid building is sustainable flagship project

 For EDGE Suedkreuz Berlin wood and concrete prove to be an unbeatable team when it comes to ecological construction.
 The office building planned by Tchoban Voss Architects at Schöneberger Linse with glassfibre reinforced concrete panels by Rieder is in many respects a showcase for the change that is taking place when it comes to standards for new buildings.

 A look behind the concrete skin facade of the project reveals that a new age for real estate development is finally upon us.
-Germany’s largest timber hybrid building shows how the needs of sustainable construction can be combined with many other requirements of a building with 32,000 square meters of floor space.
+Germany’s largest timber hybrid building shows how the needs of sustainable construction can be combined with many other requirements of a building with 32,000 square metres of floor space.
 Tchoban Voss Architects and the visionary project developers EDGE used concrete skin glassfibre reinforced concrete panels for the facade of this imposing wood structure in Berlin.
 The high-performance elements with a thickness of only 13 mm complement the well thought-out concept not just in terms of design.
-The requirements for the products used in this DGNB Platinum pre-certified project are particularly high.
+The requirements for the products used in this DGNB Platinum certified project are particularly high.
 The Rieder product impressed with its visual appeal and design options as well as with technical aspects such as its comparatively low weight and high environmental and health standards.

 Visionary wood and concrete